timo-berg/timo-berg.github.io/index.md

 ## Interests
 I'm a big fan of philosophy and psychoanalysis especially their existentialist currents.
 I also enjoy calligraphy but I'm not really good at it (yet).
 My biggest passion, however, are orangutans 🦧.
 People ask me why, but I think a quick <a href="https://www.google.com/search?q=orangutan+baby&tbm=isch" target="_blank">Google search</a> should be enough of an explanation.

+## Skills
+I have experience in coding mostly in the scientific computing area and some basic knowledge of Unity.
+I use Python, Julia, C#, and (unfortunately) Matlab.
+My R knowledge is quite rusty but could be revived if needed.